 Duplex ultrasound has become a cornerstone in the evaluation of many if not all vascular disease processes.
 Hence it is mandatory that the trainee get adequate exposure to this modality of vascular testing.
 It is expected that the trainee will develop an appreciation for the types of ultrasound imaging studies currently available as well as the strengths and potential pitfalls of this type of imaging modality.
 Vascular Ultrasound is also located within the Gonda Vascular Center distinct from but adjacent to the Vascular Laboratory.
 This laboratory encompasses 2,850 square feet with 14 examination rooms fully equipped with the latest Acuson Sequoia ultrasound machines.
 This laboratory is staffed by five vascular radiologists and 40 sonographers all extensively trained in vascular ultrasound (RVT certified).
 In 1994, Mayo Clinic began its own sonographer school to train the many sonographers needed to staff the busy ultrasound practice.
 The majority of studies performed in this area include aneurysm screening, carotid ultrasound, venous ultrasound for deep venous thrombosis and venous incompetence, vascular bypass graft surveillance, and renal ultrasound.
 In 2004, 13,689 procedures were performed in the Vascular Ultrasound laboratory.

 - Peripheral vascular angiography/interventional rotation (analogous to the cardiac cath lab experience for a cardiology fellow, 6-weeks).
 Endovascular interventions are increasing exponentially for patients with both arterial and venous diseases.
 New techniques and devices are ever-expanding the indications for such procedures.
 It is therefore necessary for trainees in Vascular Medicine to have an appreciation for these procedures including their indications and feasibility.
 Furthermore, the trainee must have first hand knowledge regarding the interpretation of diagnostic arteriography and venography.
 Within the Gonda Vascular Center, there exists a strong and vibrant multidisciplinary interventional vascular practice including eight interventional radiologists, one interventional Vascular Medicine consultant, and two cardiologists trained in peripheral vascular interventions.
 Furthermore, all six vascular surgeons have received training in vascular interventions.
-The vascular interventional practice is located at two sites within the Rochester Mayo Campus including St Marys hospital and the second floor of the Gonda Building.
+The vascular interventional practice is located at two sites within the Rochester Mayo Campus including Mayo Clinic Hospital, Saint Marys Campus and the second floor of the Gonda Building.
 In 2004, 5,724 diagnostic/interventional procedures were performed.
 Dr Haraldur Bjarnason (proposed clinical adjunct mentor) chairs this multidisciplinary practice.

 - Vascular Surgery (1 month) Although many patients seen in both the Gonda Vascular Center and in the hospital are seen conjointly by Vascular Medicine and Vascular Surgery, our Vascular Surgery colleagues are asked to see many patients which do not require vascular medicine input.
 A prime example is patients with acute arterial occlusion.
 In order to get a complete training in vascular diseases, the trainee will therefore be required to spend one month training with consultants in Vascular Surgery.
 An additional objective of this rotation is to provide the trainee with an in depth appreciation of surgical interventions on patients previously assessed by a vascular medicine consultant.
 The division of Vascular Surgery is staffed by six vascular surgeons, six physician assistants and four vascular surgery fellows.
 Outpatient vascular surgery consultations are performed within the Gonda Vascular Center.
 Each surgeon has their own unique hospital service and hospital consultative service supported by rotating surgery residents and fellows.
 In 2004, the Vascular Surgical division performed 4,872 vascular surgical procedures.
 Dr. Peter Gloviczki (proposed clinical adjunct mentor) is the chair of Vascular Surgery as well as the chair of the Gonda Vascular Center.